Higher Tate traces of Chow motives: Preliminary results

 Let $X$ and $Y$ be two irreducible varieties.
-There is a correspondence $\alpha:X\rightsquigarrow Y$ of multiplicity $1$ if and only if $Y_{F(X)}$ is isotropic with coefficients in $\Lambda$, see for instance~\cite[Cor.
+There is a correspondence $\alpha:X\rightsquigarrow Y$ of multiplicity $1$ if and only if $Y_{F(X)}$ is isotropic mod $p$, see for instance~\cite[Cor.
 57.11, Lem.
 75.1]{EKM}.
-When these conditions are satisfied, we say that $X$ {\em dominates $Y$ with coefficients in $\Lambda$}, and we write $X\succeq_\Lambda Y$, see~\cite[Def.
+When these conditions are satisfied, we say that $X$ {\em dominates $Y$ mod $p$}, and we write $X\succeq_p Y$, see~\cite[Def.
 4]{dC}.
-The domination relation is a preorder and the associated equivalence relation is called {\em equivalence with coefficients in $\Lambda$} and denoted by $\approx_\Lambda$. \begin{ex} Assume $X$ and $Y$ are quadrics.
+The domination relation is a preorder and the associated equivalence relation is called {\em equivalence mod $p$} and denoted by $\approx_p$. \begin{ex} Assume $X$ and $Y$ are quadrics.
 By Springer's theorem~\cite[Cor.
-71.3]{EKM}, $Y_{F(X)}$ is isotropic with coefficients in $\mz/2\mz$ if and only if there is a rational map $X\dashrightarrow Y$.
-Hence, for quadrics, the domination relation with coefficients in $\mz/2\mz$ coincides with the relation considered by Bruno Kahn in~\cite[\S I.7]{Kahn-Bourbaki}, and the corresponding equivalence relation is the stable birational equivalence.
-Therefore, we may view the equivalence relation with coefficients in $\Lambda$ as a motivic version of stable birational equivalence.
+71.3]{EKM}, $Y_{F(X)}$ is isotropic mod $2$ if and only if there is a rational map $X\dashrightarrow Y$.
+Hence, for quadrics, the domination relation mod $2$ coincides with the relation considered by Bruno Kahn in~\cite[\S I.7]{Kahn-Bourbaki}, and the corresponding equivalence relation is the stable birational equivalence.
+Therefore, we may view the equivalence relation mod $p$ as a motivic version of stable birational equivalence.

-\end{ex} By definition, $X\approx_\Lambda Y$ if and only if there are correspondences $X\rightsquigarrow Y$ and $Y\rightsquigarrow X$ of multiplicity $1$, or equivalently, $X_{F(Y)}$ and $Y_{F(X)}$ are isotropic with coefficients in $\Lambda$.
+\end{ex} By definition, $X\approx_p Y$ if and only if there are correspondences $X\rightsquigarrow Y$ and $Y\rightsquigarrow X$ of multiplicity $1$, or equivalently, $X_{F(Y)}$ and $Y_{F(X)}$ are isotropic mod $p$.
 For the varieties we are interested in, the following result, which is due to Karpenko, provides another characterization in terms of upper motives: \begin{lem}\cite[Cor.
 2.15]{K-inner} Let $X$ and $Y$ be two irreducible geometrically split $F$-varieties satisfying the nilpotence principle.
-The varieties $X$ and $Y$ are equivalent with coefficients in $\Lambda$ if and only if the upper motives $U_X$ and $U_Y$ are isomorphic in $\M_F(\Lambda)$. \end{lem}
+The varieties $X$ and $Y$ are equivalent mod $p$ if and only if the upper motives $U_X$ and $U_Y$ are isomorphic in $\M_F(\mz/p\mz)$. \end{lem}